Krea University: Leadership

 Professor Nirmala Rao, OBE, FAcSS is the current Vice-Chancellor of Krea University.
-She was preceded by Dr Mahesh Rangarajan (July 2021 to February 2022) and Sunder Ramaswamy (2017–2021).
+She was preceded by Dr. Mahesh Rangarajan (July 2021 to February 2022) and Sunder Ramaswamy (2017–2021).
 The current Chancellor of university is Lakshmi Narayanan, former CEO and vice-chairman of Cognizant.
 He was preceded by N Vaghul, who resigned from his tenure in 2023.

-The Governing Council includes various high-net-worth individuals around the world like, Anand Mahindra, Kiran Mazumdar-Shaw, Aditya Mittal, Dheeraj Hinduja, Sajjan Jindal, Anu Aga, and eminent academicians of all fields of study including John Etchemendy, Vishakha Desai Dr Tara Thiagarajan and Nobel Prize laureate Esther Duflo.
+The Governing Council includes various high-net-worth individuals around the world like, Anand Mahindra, Kiran Mazumdar-Shaw, Kalpana Morparia, Dr Raghuram Rajan, Srinivasa Raju and eminent academicians of all fields of study including Vishakha Desai, Dr Tara Thiagarajan and Nobel Prize laureate Esther Duflo.

 Academics

 Undergraduate education

 JSW Academic Building, the place that houses the undergraduate programs.

 Krea University's School of Interwoven Arts and Sciences offers four-year residential undergraduate programs in the liberal arts and sciences leading to BA (Hons.) and BSc(Hons.) degrees, with an option to pursue a three-year BA and BSc course.
 The bachelor's program follows a trimester system, where each term is for 12 weeks.
-Apart from the first year general requirements, the program follows an open curriculum and currently offers 400 to 450 courses across more than 20 disciplines.
+Apart from the first year general requirements, the program follows an open curriculum and currently offers over 500 course combinations across more than 20 disciplines.
 It enables students to choose any combination of major, minor and concentration.
 Student don't declare their majors until the middle of their sophomore year.

 First Year Courses

-At SIAS, students irrespective of their intended major are required to satisfy the general requirements of 11 core and skills courses that includes scientific reasoning, mathematical reasoning, social science, history, philosophy, data sciences and computation.
+At SIAS, students irrespective of their intended major are required to satisfy the general requirements of 12 core and skills courses that includes scientific reasoning, mathematical reasoning, social science, history, philosophy, data sciences and computation.
 They are of 3-credits each and are usually taken by students by their 4th trimester.

 IFMR Integrated-MBA Program

 Since 2023, the IFMR Graduate School of Business offers a five-year Integrated MBA program, where students have exit options at their junior and senior year to get a BBA or BBA(Hons.) degree.
-Cohort of 2024 consisted of 71 people from 13 states and 5 countries across the world.
+Cohort of 2025 consisted of 72 students from 15 states, 2 Union Territories and 34 cities.

 Graduate and Doctorate education

-The School of Interwoven Arts and Sciences, offers graduate education in the form of doctorate and a one-year postgraduate certificate to students who complete the 3-year Bachelors program before 2026.
+The School of Interwoven Arts and Sciences, offers a MSc in Clinical Psychology and a PhD in a range of disciplines including Chemistry, Computer Science, Environmental Studies, History, Mathematics, Physics, Politics, Psychology and Sociology & Social Anthropology.

 IFMR GSB offers graduate education in the form of master's and doctorate programs.
 IFMR GSB also provides an Executive MBA programs with specialization in finance, supply chain, human relations and industry relations for executives of L&T Construction.
 IFMR GSB offers PhD programs from Madras University, including Organizational Behavior & Human Resource Management, Strategic Management, Finance, Information Systems & Data Science, Economics, Marketing, Operations and Management.